severygb/portfolio-severyn-gabe/reports/D2-report.md

 ## Graph design

-Data requirements:

-  - One quantitative variable with a minimum of 24 observations
-  - Two independent categorical variables with one of the following combinations,
-      - 3 levels in category 1 and at least 8 levels in category 2
-      - 4 levels in category 1 and at least 6 levels in category 2
-      - 5 levels in category 1 and at least 5 levels in category 2

 A multiway is appropriate because this data consists of a single quantitative value with two categorical variables.
 The original data is presented in percentage form; this allows easy comparison of the age